-The Lewis-Clark State College Teacher Education Program is committed to providing a quality experience for all of its teacher candidates.
-All candidates seeking teacher certification must formally apply and be accepted into the LCSC Teacher Education Program in order to progress through the education-specific courses and be eligible for student teaching.
+All candidates seeking teacher certification must formally apply and be accepted into the LCSC Teacher Education Program in order to take the teacher preparation courses, participate in the clinical experiences, and be eligible for state certification.

 The application process includes a check of the following requirements and are necessary to ensure that each candidate is qualified to enter the program: